nwfsc-fram/boatnet-module/CONTRIBUTING.md

   ```
   import { myTestFunction } from '@boatnet/bn-my-fancy-boatnet'
   ```
-  * You will want to break this npm link when you publish your library [TODO how exactly?]
+  * You will want to break this npm link when you publish your library via `npm unlink`

 ## Publish to NPM
   * Remember to bump version # appropriately